Diploma of Counselling

 Diploma of Counselling:

-The diploma is nationally accredited, accredited by both the Australian Counselling Association and the Christian Counsellors Association of Australia, and prepares students for counselling work across settings such as faith communities, not-for-profit organisations, community health centres, education agencies, and government departments.
+The Diploma is nationally recognised and accredited by the Australian Counselling Association and the Christian Counselling Association Australia, providing a credible foundation for counselling work and further study.

 We provide the practice.